 Information Technology (IT) is responsible for the complete life-cycle support of the software applications and technical infrastructure used by County employees.

 IT provides day-to-day support of County Administration, Finance, Purchasing, Human Resources, Human Services, General Services, Planning & GIS, Parks and Recreation, Emergency Services and other departments.

 Support is also provided to constitutional officers and agencies, including Commonwealth's Attorney, Courts, Voter Registrar, Public Service Authority, Metropolitan Planning Organization, Treasurer, Commissioner of Revenue and Sheriff’s Office.

 Montgomery County is a technologically advanced community with two major universities and a relatively young, mobile workforce, so the County is making every effort to meet these technology demands by becoming one of the most digital counties in the

 County site to easily see the information and perform the services desired.

 information and for individuals to easily record information, such as the sale of personal property.

 The County is also striving to consolidate technology resources with regional efforts, such as the 911 Authority, and projects such as the ERP consolidation between the Government and Public Schools.
 IT has undertaken several major projects to consolidate

 data storage and server infrastructure and upgraded the telecommunications and network infrastructure to provide a 24x7 high availability technology environment that essentially serves as a government private cloud.
 The ultimate goal is to provide

 The County desires to be as responsive as possible to the citizen and work with the community to advance technology.
 IT is a founding municipal partner with a Code for America brigade, sponsoring civic hackathons to provide citizens with better access

 to governmental open data.
-The County is providing free public wireless internet access at all major facilities, including the Frog Pond public pool and award-winning Animal Control and Adoption Center, and makes Board of Supervisors' meetings
+The County is providing free public wireless internet access at all major facilities, including the Mid-County Park and public pool and award-winning Animal Control and Adoption Center, and makes Board of Supervisors' meetings

 available via video through the web site.
-Law enforcement officers and County employees are equipped with technologically advanced equipment in their vehicles and smartphones and tablets are provided to the mobile workforce.
+Law enforcement officers and County employees are equipped with technologically advanced equipment in their vehicles and secured smartphones and tablets are provided to the mobile workforce.